P4-Games/VeriTrust-Front/README.md

 > Licita con confianza, VeriTrust te respalda

-VeriTrust is a desktop platform for tenders and procurement processes that leverages web3 technology.
-With VeriTrust, organizations and small participants can participate in transparent and secure bidding processes, ensuring trust and accountability in the procurement process.
+VeriTrust is web platform for tender processes that leverages web3 technology.
+With VeriTrust, organizations and small participants can participate in transparent and secure bidding processes, ensuring trust and accountability in the tender process.

 [![Deployed Project](https://img.shields.io/badge/Visit%20the%20Project-VeriTrust-blue)](https://veritrust-front-qj44in647a-uc.a.run.app/)